This article is for:

-Step 4.
-When you've confirmed that all the information is correct and all supporting documents have been included, click the button to test or live file.
-It is recommended that you always do a test filing before live filing, just in case there are still any errors in your document(s).
+- When you've confirmed that all the information is correct and all supporting documents have been included, click the button to Test File or Live File.
+It is recommended that you always do a test filing before live filing, just in case there are any errors in your documents.

-Step 5.
-Whichever type of filing you choose to do, a window will appear asking for a valid Central Index Key (CIK), SEC password (not your Wdesk password!), and CIK Confirmation Code (CCC).
+- A window will appear asking for a Central Index Key (CIK), SEC password and CIK Confirmation Code (CCC).
 Once these are entered, click the green button to proceed.

 If your form was not accepted, the Filing State will tell you if the form was suspended or if it failed filing.
 The Submission Status column will have a message regarding the reason your filing failed to complete.